-MPI Fishery Officers carried out a total of 99 in-port and at-sea inspections for the period 1 January 2019 to 31 December 2020.
-These inspections relate to both inshore and deepwater vessels that were engaged in the HOK, HAK, LIN and SBW trawl fisheries and the LIN longline fishery (Table 6), (MPI, pers. comm.).
+MPI Fishery Officers carried out a total of 122 in-port and at-sea inspections for the period 1 January 2019 to 31 December 2021.
+These inspections relate to both inshore and deepwater vessels that were engaged in the HOK, HAK, LIN and SBW trawl fisheries and the LIN longline fishery.
+Inspections during 2020 and 2021 were lower than usual due to restricted access to vessels during the Covid epidemic (Table 5), (G. Lydon FNZ, pers. comm.).